AnastasiiaDali/buydirect_ecommerce_application/README.md

 This is BuyDirect Ecommerce Web Application, compatible with all devices.

-<h3 align="center">Fully fubctional e-commerse website with the following functionality: </h3>
+<h3 align="center">Fully functional e-commerce website with the following features: </h3>

 - Register, LogIn functionality - using Redux Tootkit
 - Check Out - immitate check out using Redux Tootkit